jiriklepl/NSWI131/SOLUTION.md

 **Controlling CPU count:**

-To limit the number of CPU cores used in runtime, we will use the program `numactl`
+To limit the number of CPU cores used in runtime, we will use the program `numactl`.

 **Renaissance Benchmark Suite:**